Fire Damage Restoration

 Whether the fire occurred in one area or throughout the house, knowing what to ask is key.
 It can help prevent costly mistakes made by other homeowners and save a lot of frustration.

-The importance asking questions, listening, writing down the responses, can’t be stressed enough.
+The importance of asking questions, listening, writing down the responses, can’t be stressed enough.

 Many homeowners become overwhelmed with the process of scheduling appointments with contractors.
 And the no- shows, which leads to frustration…